-With the advent of accounting back in time, one of the most prominent words that made its way into the business dictionary was bookkeeping.
-In its broadest terms, bookkeeping is the process of keeping a record of all financial transactions of the business.
-This process requires drawing up several accounts containing various transactions within the company.
-The process of bookkeeping in accounting has been a tedious task since its inception, as it requires drawing up several individual t-accounts to record journal entries for the five major accounting elements – assets, liabilities, capital, expenses, and revenues.
-An essential and commonly used classification is that of Ledgers, General Ledger, and Sub Ledger.
-To advance the discussion on General Ledger, a brief description regarding the functionality of the ledgers is necessary.
+With the advent of accounting, one of the most prominent words in the business dictionary was bookkeeping.
+In its broadest terms, bookkeeping is the process of keeping a record of all business financial transactions.
+It is a process that requires drawing up several accounts containing various transactions within the company.
+The bookkeeping process in accounting has been a tedious task since its inception, as it requires drawing up several individual t-accounts to record journal entries for the five major accounting elements – assets, liabilities, capital, expenses, and revenues

 What is a Ledger?

-A ledger refers to a record of transactions documented in chronological order in accounting.
+A ledger is a record of transactions documented in chronological order in accounting.
 These transactions are captured from the journal and are organized by account heads.
 These ledgers provide a historical and current summary of each transaction related to a specific account.
-This summary is the most reliable source for drawing up the financial statement at the year-end.
+The summary is the most reliable source for drawing up the financial statement at the year-end.
 For instance, the sales ledger has all the sales-related transactions.
 The sales return ledger maintains transactions related to sales returns.
 Therefore, the sales figure displayed on the Profit and Loss Account may be directly verified from the sales ledger.

 What is a General Ledger?

-As previously identified, cash-related transactions will have their cash ledger, and sales-related transactions will be contained in a sales ledger.
+As previously identified, cash-related transactions will have their cash ledger and sales-related transactions will be contained in a sales ledger.
 General Ledger is one big master account that comprises data from these individual ledgers, compiled in a single format.
 General Ledger is also known as the book of final entry.
-General Ledger is used to posting information on financial statements – Balance Sheet and Profit and Loss Account of the business.
+General Ledger is used to post information on financial statements – Balance Sheet and Profit and Loss Account of the business.

 Format of a General Ledger

 The format of a General Ledger included five different columns for each heading.
-The main headings would include Date, Transaction Details, Debit, Credit, and Balance.
+The main headings include Date, Transaction Details, Debit, Credit, and Balance.
 The header would usually include the name of the account and its given number.
 An updated General Ledger would demonstrate the current balance of each account as of that date.

 Accounting Software

-A traditional depiction of General Ledger is likely to be more comprehensive for all businesses, as given above.
+As given above, a traditional depiction of General Ledger will likely be more comprehensive for all businesses.
 In the present era, traditional bookkeeping has become obsolete.
 The introduction of accounting software has made accounting and bookkeeping an automated process.
-Numerous business transactions may be recorded and posted to their respective accounts simultaneously, without the need to manually post entries into the relevant account heads.
-This allows for speed, accuracy, and cost-saving.
-Enterprise Resource Planning (ERP) solutions, such as SAP and Oracle, have revolutionized the accounting world at its core.
-The computer software automatically posts entries onto General Ledger from the respective account ledgers and calculates the current balances according to the specified date.
+Numerous business transactions may be recorded and posted to their respective accounts simultaneously without manually posting entries into the relevant account heads.